 MMOs in the Instagram Era: Highrise (S18) - YC Gaming Tech Talks 2020

 So today, I'm going to walk you guys through the process of designing and building an MMO game in this era of mobile apps and social networks.
-I'll talk about the architectural design decisions that we made that enable High-Rise to feel simultaneously like an app and also a game, and why that's really important.
-I'll also talk about our vision as Pocket Worlds and how we plan to leverage the High-Rise architecture to create more exciting social-first game experiences and worlds.
+I'll talk about the architectural design decisions that we made that enables High-Rise to feel simultaneously like an app and also a game and why that's really important.
+I'll also talk about our vision as Pocket Worlds and how we plan to leverage the High-Rise architecture to create more exciting social-first games, experiences, and worlds.

 For those that are not familiar, High-Rise is a social-first design MMO.
-Player players come in, they design an avatar, they build an apartment, they go into this fully user-generated world to visit other people's spaces and take part in challenges.
-The unique part of High-Rise and the High-Rise experience, compared to the multitude of games that you see in the app store, is our design philosophy that we call social-first.
+Players come in, they design an avatar, they build an apartment, they go into this fully user-generated world to visit other people's spaces and take part in challenges.
+The unique part of High-Rise and the High-Rise experience compared to the multitude of games that you see in the app store is our design philosophy that we call social-first.

-So with traditional game design, you often have a game designer that would come up with a game, a mini-game concept, and then would build out a meta-game loop and finally sprinkle in some social features, like lands, inboxes, marketplace, as almost an afterthought.
-Under the social-first philosophy, what we do is we start with the messenger, a news feed for a community, guilds, profiles, an economy, and a vibrant world, and then we add in the game.
+With traditional game design, you often have a game designer that would come up with a game concept, then build out a metagame loop, and finally sprinkle in some social features, like lands, inbots, marketplace, as almost an afterthought.
+Under the social-first philosophy, what we do is start with the messenger, a news feed for a community, guilds, profiles, an economy, and a vibrant world, and then we add in the game.

 In the case of High-Rise, that game is a straightforward fashion contest where you design outfits and compete with other players.
 The core part of why social-first works is that it solves the critical piece that's missing in most all mobile games today, which is the issue of long-term attention.
 A player joins High-Rise for the design game, but they really ultimately stay for the friends they meet in our world.

-But as you can see, kind of from the screenshots on the left, our heavy focus on social features really requires a UI that feels like an app, very much like Snapchat or Instagram.
-Otherwise, users will come in, play the game, make their friends, and then really move to those other platforms once they're done and kind of gotten everything they can out of the game, and that's precisely what we saw in the early days of High-Rise.
+But as you can see, kind of from the screenshots on the left, our heavy focus on social features really require us to feel like an app, very much like Snapchat or Instagram.
+Otherwise, users will come in, play the game, make their friends, and then really move to those other platforms once they're done and kind of gotten everything they can out of the game.
+That's precisely what we saw in the early days of High-Rise.

 So to achieve that user experience, we really realized that we must leverage the UI capabilities native to iOS and Android and could not rely on anything that game engines like Unity can offer.
 There's just really no way that Unity could compete with Apple’s 40 years of experience perfecting fonts and UI animations.